How to Compare Two Excel Sheets and Highlight Differences: 7 Methods

 view side by side option for the same file

-After that, a new workbook will open up which is basically the same workbook that is opened right now and a slight change of name will be done automatically.
-Here we can see that the name of the opened workbook became Compare Sheets-1 and the name of the new workbook is Compare Sheets-2.
+A new workbook will open up which is basically the same workbook that is opened right now and a slight change of name will be done automatically.
+See that the name of the opened workbook became Compare Sheets-1 and the name of the new workbook is Compare Sheets-2.

 view side by side option for the same file